 Bringing your pet on vacation and travelling to new destinations with them means you don’t have to worry about hiring someone to watch them while you’re gone, which can be both costly and worrisome.

-You also get to spend time with them and don’t have to miss them or wonder how they’re doing.
+You also get to spend time with them without missing them or wondering how they’re doing.

-Make sure you do your research because many countries have strict health, quarantine, and customs requirements for pets.
+Make sure you research because many countries have strict health, quarantine, and customs requirements for pets.

-Solo travellers are typically young but could just as easily be in their 80’s.
-You love the challenge of travelling alone and meeting new people as well as befriending the locals.
+Solo travellers are typically young but could just as easily be in their 80s.
+You love the challenge of travelling alone, meeting new people, and befriending the locals.

 You can come and go as you please because you’re not hindered by the opinions of a companion traveller.